This is the multi-page printable view of this section. Click here to print.

 Delete ServiceDelete the service

-Detailed InformationCan check detailed service information
+Detailed InformationView detailed service information.

-EventCheck events that occurred within the service
+eventCheck events that occurred within the service

-Metadata InformationCheck the service’s metadata information
+Metadata InformationCheck the service metadata information

 Object InformationCheck the service’s object information